-- Gather as much information as you possibly can now to help make decisions for the future. - Keep options open and select subjects that can lead you down different pathways. - List as many subjects as you think you might enjoy in completing your VCE -find out all you can about each subject from subject teachers. - Visit the Careers Resource Centre and use the resources that can provide information to help you make decisions. - Remember that most University courses give students a selection of subjects as prerequisites. - Choose wisely from those subjects you are most likely to do well in at Year 12.
+- Gather as much information as you possibly can now to help make decisions for the future. - It is important to keep options open and select subjects that can lead you down different pathways. - List as many subjects as you think you might enjoy in completing your VCE -find out all you can about each subject from subject teachers. - Visit the Careers Resource Centre and use the resources that can provide information to help you make decisions. - Most University courses give students a selection of subjects as prerequisites. - Choose wisely from those subjects you are most likely to do well in at Year 12.